cloudquery/policies/transformations/aws/asset-inventory-free/README.md

 This command will run your `dbt` models and create tables/views in your destination database as defined in your models.

+**Note:** If running locally ensure you are using `dbt-core` and not `dbt-cloud-cli` as dbt-core does not require extra authentication

 To run specific models and the models in the dependency graph, the following `dbt run` commands can be used:

 For a specific model and the models in the dependency graph: